Where you can go on holiday | Check FCDO updates before you travelFind out more

 There’s plenty of room for everyone on this long, wide beach, which you’ll find on Jersey’s east coast.
 In fact, Queen Victoria loved it so much she dubbed it the Royal Bay of Grouville.

-Its calm, shallow water makes it popular with families – toddlers can paddle to their hearts’ content while thrill-seekers can hire a wide range of water sports equipment.
-There’s plenty of parking at the beach, which backs onto the village of Gorey.
+Its calm, shallow water makes it popular with families – toddlers can paddle to their hearts’ content while thrill-seekers can hire a wide range of watersports equipment.
+There’s also plenty of parking at the beach, which backs onto the village of Gorey.

 Don’t write it off outside of the summer months, either.
 During winter, it’s a popular stop-off for migratory birds, and twitchers flock here to see species such as turnstones and sanderlings.